-The S2R JU 2021 Budget is subject to the adoption of the EU General Budget for 2021 and to the adoption of the S2R JU Governing Board.
-All figures may be updated during both of these adoption procedures.
+The S2R JU 2022 Budget takes into consideration the general budget of the Union for 2022, which was adopted on 24 November 2021 and is subject to the adoption of the EU General Budget for 2022 and to the adoption of the S2R JU Governing Board.
+All figures have been updated during both of these adoption procedures.

-The present Budget is based on the initial amounts submitted to the Commission Services in view of the preparation of the Union Draft Budget 2021, duly updated taking into account the final budget availabilities.
+The present Budget is based on the initial amounts submitted to the Commission Services in view of the preparation of the Union Draft Budget 2022, duly updated taking into account the final budget availabilities.
 It might be subject to adjustments considering the appropriations made available by the Union and to amendments to take into account any unexpected elements.
 Any possible Budget amendment will be subject to the S2R JU Governing Board approval on a proposal from the Executive Director.